ErikSkoda/ZeroFrictionLogger/README.md

 To use the logger in older environments, build from source (see below)

 ### TestZeroFriction Source and Unit Test (Living Documentation)
-Early adopters can download xUnit test project **TestZeroFrictionLogger.sln** from GitHub, containing:
+The xUnit test project **TestZeroFrictionLogger.sln** is available on GitHub:

 **Logger core:**
 - [`Log.cs`](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/test/ZeroFrictionLogger.Tests/Log.cs)